Does PTO count towards overtime?

 how paid time off impacts overtime

-Does PTO accrue on overtime?
+Does PTO Accrue on Overtime?

-The Fair Labor Standards Act (FLSA) does not require PTO hours (like vacations, sick time, or holidays) to count toward weekly overtime calculations for non-exempt employees.
+The Fair Labor Standards Act (FLSA) does not require PTO hours (like vacations, sick time, or holidays) to count toward weekly overtime calculations for nonexempt employees.
 Only hours actually worked must be counted for overtime purposes.

 States with Different Overtime Laws